Mike1Joy/ObjectController/README.md

 # ObjectController (OC)
 ## About
-The ObjectController (OC) has been developed as part of Michael Joyce’s PhD with the Fire Safety Engineering Group at the University of Greenwich.
+The ObjectController (OC) has been developed as part of Michael Joyce-Badea’s PhD with the Fire Safety Engineering Group at the University of Greenwich.
 Michael’s thesis is entitled *Representing the Movement of Objects within Evacuation Simulation Models*.
 Details on the theoretical model used in this software can be found in his thesis (currently in the write-up stage).

 This application was built on top of the HEPTAD software developed by Michael Joyce and presented in the paper *Hospital Evacuation Planning Tool for Assistance Devices (HEPTAD)* - DOI: https://doi.org/10.1002/fam.2856